Online SOM Students Meet in Boston for Leadership Immersion

 In one of the first activities on campus, students mapped their career paths, charting high and low points both professionally and personally.
-For HealthCareMBA@Simmons student Manjola Ujkaj, it was a powerful exercise that helped her recognize her internal strength.
-“It’s often easy to forget [your own strength], especially when you’re overwhelmed with deadlines and challenges or illness.”
 The career maps, which lined the classroom walls for the duration of the weekend, served as a visual illustration of each student’s unique experience.

 Examining leadership feedback and career experiences gave way to discussions focused on managing and building personal brands.
 Guest speaker Alesia Latson is an expert on the subject.
 Latson has studied and practiced the art and science of leadership and organizational development for more than 20 years.
 Using examples from her life and from students, Latson demonstrated the impact of personal branding and gave students actionable ways to build their own brands.

 As HealthCareMBA@Simmons student Yiu Wing Wu explained, “Every single topic presented at the immersion is so relevant to my career right now, and I walked away with so many useful tools.”